purarue/no-db-shorturl/README.md

 It should not be this hard to have a URL shortened.
 I don't to configure a SQL database, run a docker container, install thousands of NPM packages, or configure PHP to redirect URLs.

 There are lots of URL shorteners out there, but they mostly use a database as a backend.
-Here's what this does:
+This has:

 - No Configuration Files
 - No Database
 - No Web Front-End
 - Statically built binary downloadable from [here](https://github.com/seanbreckenridge/no-db-static-shorturl/releases)
+- Has no dependencies other than the go stdlib.

 This stores each link in its own individual file, in the `./data` directory.